The Practical Basics Of RV Electrical Systems

 The electrical systems on your RV can be a confusing subject.
 What you as an owner really need is a basic understanding of your RV electrical systems so you can be prepared not only to use your RV anywhere you need to, but to protect your appliances from expensive electrical damage.

 If you are looking for a technical explanation of RV power and how it works you are in the wrong place.
-This page is designed with practicality in mind, to prepare you as an Rver with the knowledge necessary to safely and effectively operate an RV.
-No math equations, no scientific explanations, just what you really want to know.
+This page is designed with straightforward practicality in mind, to prepare you as an RVer with the knowledge necessary to safely and effectively operate an RV.
+No math equations, no scientific explanations, just what you really want to know as an RV owner.

 First things first, your RV electrical systems can be broken down into two categories: 12 volt systems, and 110/120 volt systems.
 Your 12 volt systems are run by your RV batteries.
 Your 110/120 volt systems are run by plugging your RV in or turning on your generator.